Jami Ingram enters her 15th season as the assistant coach for the Buccaneers in 2020. Coach Ingram was born and raised in Richmond, British Columbia.

 She and head coach Rick Church received National Fastpitch Coaches Association Midwest Coaching Staff of the Year honors following the 2009 and 2010 seasons.
-Coach Ingram, coach Church and coach Haley Long were named the NFCA Midwest Region Coaching Staff of the Year and the Region XIV Coaching Staff of the Year in 2011 and 2012.
-Coach Ingram, Church and Jaymie Heibel were named the 2015 NFCA Midwest Region Coaching Staff of the Year.
+Ingram, Church, and Coach Haley Long were named the NFCA Midwest Region Coaching Staff of the Year and the Region XIV Coaching Staff of the Year in 2011 and 2012.
+Ingram, Church, and Jaymie Heibel were named the 2015 NFCA Midwest Region Coaching Staff of the Year, and Church and Igram were named the 2019 Region XIV Coaching Staff of the Year.

 Ingram began her softball career playing for Church at Blinn College during the 2000 and 2001 seasons.
 She earned All-Region XIV honors as a freshman and sophomore.
-She was also a member of the academic honor roll all four semesters and was tabbed a President’s Scholar in Spring 2000.
+She also was a member of the academic honor roll all four semesters and was tabbed a President’s Scholar in Spring 2000.

 Ingram spent two years as a graduate assistant coach at Texas Woman’s University while completing her master’s degree in 2004 and 2005.

-She holds an associate degree in kinesiology from Blinn (2001), a bachelor’s degree in kinesiology with a teaching certification from Texas Woman’s University (2003) and a master’s degree in kinesiology from TWU (2005).
+She holds an associate degree in kinesiology from Blinn (2001), a bachelor’s degree in kinesiology with a teaching certification from Texas Woman’s University (2003), and a master’s degree in kinesiology from TWU (2005).

 Ingram teaches Personal Health for the Division of Health and Kinesiology at Blinn College.
 She also is a member of the Buccaneer Alumni Lettermen Association.